-One percent reduction in water sales from FY 2002 to 2010 (with the exception of commercial and federal customers in the early years of the ten year plan due to implementation of the large meter testing and repair program), based on historical trends in consumption levels.

-- One percent annual increase in revenues from wholesale customers between FY 2003 and 2010, consistent with operating and maintenance expense increase assumptions and the goals of the Blue Plains internal improvement plan. - Based on the current interest rate environment, interest earnings assume 2.5 percent and 3.0 percent interest rates for FY 2002 and FY 2003, respectively.
+- One percent reduction in water sales from FY 2002 to 2010 (with the exception of commercial and federal customers in the early years of the ten year plan due to implementation of the large meter testing and repair program and the comprehensive meter replacement / AMR program), based on historical trends in consumption levels. - One percent annual increase in revenues from wholesale customers between FY 2003 and 2010, consistent with operating and maintenance expense increase assumptions and the goals of the Blue Plains internal improvement plan. - Based on the current interest rate environment, interest earnings assume 2.5 percent and 3.0 percent interest rates for FY 2002 and FY 2003, respectively.
 Beyond FY 2003, interest rates are assumed to return to the 5.0 percent range.
-In addition, interest earnings are based on cash balances remaining in line with the Board-adopted operating and maintenance reserve. - The majority of other non-operating revenues, totaling \$8.4 million in FY 2002, are projected to remain relatively stable over the ten year plan, and include such items as: - Reimbursement from Arlington County and Falls Church for debt service issued for pre-1997 Washington Aqueduct capital improvements - \$1.9 million - WASA's share of the District's stormwater fee \$1.0 million - Fire protection fee that was adopted by the Board in January 2000 and is charged to the District of Columbia government -\$1.9 million - Other miscellaneous fees and charges, including meter maintenance fees, developer-related fees, etc. \$3.6 million
+In addition, interest earnings are based on cash balances remaining in line with the Board-adopted operating and maintenance reserve. - The majority of other non-operating revenues, totaling \$8.6 million in FY 2002, are projected to remain relatively stable over the ten year plan, and include such items as: - Reimbursement from Arlington County and Falls Church for debt service issued for pre-1997 Washington Aqueduct capital improvements \$1.9 million - WASA's share of the District's stormwater fee \$1.0 million - Fire protection fee that was adopted by the Board in January 2000 and is charged to the District of Columbia government -\$1.9 million - Other miscellaneous fees and charges, including service line repairs, developer-related fees, etc. \$3.7 million inflation, due to implementation of internal improvement plans at Blue Plains and in our customer service operations that are projected to result in operating savings of approximately \$24 million over the ten year planning period.
+These savings are already reflected in the FY 2001 - 2010 plan and proposed rate structure and wholesale revenue projections: operating and maintenance expenses (excluding the Washington Aqueduct) are projected to grow by one percent annually, versus projected annual inflation of three percent.
+Approximately 50 percent of projected savings at Blue Plains due to the internal improvement plan will accrue to WASA's wholesale customers.